Dylan-Speight/definitely_not_etsy/README.md

 ### Describe the way tasks are allocated and tracked in your project.

+Tasks were allocated just through discussion with one another, each day deciding what we would work on from the list of tasks allocated for the current sprint.
+To ensure we were on the same page we then placed a "Person working on this task" label on the corresponding Trello card.
+While this may seem a bit redundant.

 ### Discuss how Agile methodology is being implemented in your project.

+We decided from the outset of this project that we would attempt to use a feature oriented, sprint-based approach to development.
+This was a new experience for both of us.
+We set up three day sprints during which we would try to get a certain set of features/user stories finished.
+The decision making process behind which features/user stories we assigned to each sprint took into account two factors.
+The first was total time; we didn't want to assign more work than we thought we could finish based on estimated time allotments for each task.
+The second was how that feature fit into the overall design of our product.
+We wanted to develop features in a way that would make sense allow the building process to flow smoothly i.e. we wanted users to be able to sign-in first before we worried about how they would edit their profile.

 ### Provide an overview and description of your Source control process.